-Ghana country profile - BBC News
+Ghana country profile

 Nana Akufo-Addo won the presidential election in December 2016, tapping into an electorate fed up with a sputtering economy and ready for change.

-The erudite 72-year-old human rights lawyer won 53.8 % of the votes, according to the country's election agency, and incumbent John Mahama conceded defeat after a hotly contested race that was seen as a test of the country's democracy in a region plagued by dictators and coups.
+The erudite 72-year-old human rights lawyer won 53.8% of the vote, according to the country's election agency, and incumbent John Mahama conceded defeat after a hotly contested race that was seen as a test of the country's democracy in a region plagued by dictators and coups.

 MEDIA

-Ghana enjoys a high degree of media freedom and the private press and broadcasters operate without significant restrictions.
+Ghana enjoys a high degree of media freedom, and the private press and broadcasters operate without significant restrictions.

 Radio is Ghana's most popular medium, although it is being challenged by increased access to TV.